Testing for stationarity of functional time series in the frequency domain: Weak convergence

 \subsection{Weak convergence on the function space}

-To demonstrate weak convergence of \eqref{eq:WT}, we shall make use of a result \citep{ck86}, which considerably simplifies the verification of the usual tightness condition often invoked in weak convergence proofs.
-In particular, the following lemma indicates that weak convergence of the functional process will almost directly follow from the weak convergence of the finite dimensional distributions once it is weakly tight in the following sense.
+To demonstrate weak convergence of \eqref{eq:WT}, the following result by \citet{ck86} is used, which considerably simplifies the verification of the usual tightness condition often invoked in weak convergence proofs of Banach space-valued random variables.

-\begin{lemma} Let $(\mathscr{T},\mathcal{A},\mu)$ be a measure space, let $(B,|\cdot|)$ be a Banach space, and let $X=(X_n\colon n\in\nnum)$ be a sequence of random elements in $L^p_B(\mathscr{T},\mu)$ such that \begin{enumerate} \itemsep-.3ex \item[(i)] the finite-dimensional distributions of $X$ converge weakly to those of a random element $X_0$ in $L^p_B(\mathscr{T},\mu)$; \item[(ii)] $\displaystyle\limsup_{n\to\infty}\E[\|X_n\|_p^p]\leq\E[\|X_0\|_p^p]$. \end{enumerate} Then, $X$ converges weakly to $X_0$ in $L^p_B(\mathscr{T},\mu)$. \end{lemma}
+\begin{lemma} Let $(\mathscr{T},\mathcal{A},\mu)$ be a measure space, let $(B,|\cdot|)$ be a Banach space, and let $X=(X_n\colon n\in\nnum)$ be a sequence of random elements in $L^p_B(\mathscr{T},\mu)$ such that \begin{enumerate} \itemsep-.3ex \item[(i)] the finite-dimensional distributions of $X$ converge weakly to those of a random element $X_0$ in $L^p_B(\mathscr{T},\mu)$; \item[(ii)] $\displaystyle\limsup_{n\to\infty}\E[\|X_n\|_p^p]\leq\E[\|X_0\|_p^p] < \infty$. \end{enumerate} Then, $X$ converges weakly to $X_0$ in $L^p_B(\mathscr{T},\mu)$. \end{lemma}